 - 4.1.
 In terms of section 8(1) of the Competition Act a dominant firm may not charge an excessive price to the detriment of consumers or customers. - 4.2.
-In terms of section 8(3)(() of the Competition Act during any period of the national disaster, a material price increase of a good or service contemplated in Annexure A which - - 4.1.1. does not correspond to or is not equivalent to the increase in the cost of providing that good or service; or - 4.1.2. increases in net margin or mark-up on that good or service above the average margin or mark-up for that good or service in the three-month period prior to 1 March 2020 is a relevant and critical factor for determining whether the price is excessive or unfair and indicates prima facie that the price is excessive or unfair." - 2.5 Annexure A lists the goods and services that fall to be regulated by the Consumer Protection Regulations. - 2.6 On 23 March 2020, the President of the Republic of South Africa announced the enforcement of a nationwide lockdown for 21 days with effect from midnight on Thursday, 26 March 2020. - 2.7 On 3 April 2020, the Tribunal Rules for COVID-19 Excessive Pricing Complaint Referrals were published and thereafter, on 6 April, the Tribunal Directive for Covid-19 Excessive Pricing Complaint Referrals was issued.
+In terms of section 8(3)(f) of the Competition Act during any period of the national disaster, a material price increase of a good or service contemplated in Annexure A which - - 4.1.1. does not correspond to or is not equivalent to the increase in the cost of providing that good or service; or - 4.1.2. increases in net margin or mark-up on that good or service above the average margin or mark-up for that good or service in the three-month period prior to 1 March 2020 is a relevant and critical factor for determining whether the price is excessive or unfair and indicates prima facie that the price is excessive or unfair."

+- 2.5 Annexure A lists the goods and services that fall to be regulated by the Consumer Protection Regulations. - 2.6 On 23 March 2020, the President of the Republic of South Africa announced the enforcement of a nationwide lockdown for 21 days with effect from midnight on Thursday, 26 March 2020. - 2.7 On 3 April 2020, the Tribunal Rules for COVID-19 Excessive Pricing Complaint Referrals were published and thereafter, on 6 April, the Tribunal Directive for Covid-19 Excessive Pricing Complaint Referrals was issued.

-3. THE COMMISSION'S INVESTIGATIONS AND FINDINGS
+3 THE COMMISSION'S INVESTIGATIONS AND FINDINGS

-- 3.1 On the 24th of March 2020, the Commission received information in terms of section 498(2)(a) of the Competition Act, against Weleda Pharmacies in relation to the inflated prices of its 500ml hand sanitizer, that it was charging its customers in March 2020. - 3.2 Hand sanitizers fall under the category of 'medical and hygiene supplies' in Annexure A as well as item 1.2, i.e. hand sanitizer, of Annexure B of the Consumer Protection Regulations.
+- 3.1 During April 2020, the Commission received information in terms of section 49B(2)(a) of the Competition Act, against Merlot Pharmacy in relation to alleged inflated prices of hand sanitizers and facial masks, to customers in March 2020. - 3.2 Hand sanitizers and facial masks fall under the category of 'medical and hygiene supplies' in Annexure A as well as item(s) 1.2 and 1.3 of Annexure B of the Consumer Protection Regulations, respectively.
 Regulation 4 of the Consumer Protection Regulations is therefore applicable to the conduct described in this Consent Agreement. - 3.3 In terms of Section 7(3) of the Act, market power can also be inferred from the economic behaviour of the firm.
 The mere ability to raise prices is indicative of market power as it demonstrates a lack of constraints such that there is an ability to control prices and/or behave independently of competitors and customers. - 3.4 States of disaster often provide the conditions for temporary market power to be held by market participants that may not otherwise have market power outside of the disaster period.
 The removal of constraints may occur for several reasons, many of which are conceptually related to a narrowing of the geographic market for products as a result of disruptions to the normal functioning of markets.
-Due to the national lockdown, the scope of the geographic market is narrow as citizens' movements are heavily restricted. - 3.5 In a state of national disaster, an established test within the assessment of excessive pricing under the Act is determining whether price increases have a corresponding cost justification.
-This is because an excessive profit margin is detectable if the ordinary prices are increased materially absent cost increases. - 3.6 Following receipt of the information, the Commission conducted an investigation into Weleda Pharmacies' alleged conduct and found the following:
+Due to the national lockdown, the scope of the geographic market is narrow as citizens' movements are heavily restricted.